 Web Content Accessibility Guidelines

-As we started with this guide, let’s first make it clear that all through the text, Web Content Accessibility Guidelines is referred to as WCAG 2.0.
+As we start with this guide, let’s first make it clear that all through the text, Web Content Accessibility Guidelines is referred to as WCAG 2.0.
 It is a set of guidelines and the best practices put together by accessibility experts to inscribe what “accessibility” means methodically.

 WCAG is organized around four principles frequently called by the acronym POUR:

 - Understandable – Find out if the users can understand the content.
-Do they know the interface and is it compatible enough to avoid distraction?
+Do they know the interface, and is it compatible enough to avoid distraction?